Home Compare CG vs SLHN.SW

 The Carlyle Group vs Swiss Life Holding: Which Stock Looks Stronger in 2026?

-Swiss Life holds the cleaner structural position, with the lead spread across growth and stability.
-The Carlyle still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Swiss Life holds the cleaner structural position, with the lead spread across stability and growth.
+The Carlyle does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Swiss Life holds the more constructive position.
 That puts structure and market broadly in agreement — Swiss Life's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CG: Russell 1000, SLHN.SW: STOXX 600).

-This is not just a one-metric split: both growth and stability materially support the lead.
+The clearest separation starts in stability, but growth adds another real layer to the result.
 The overall score gap is 19 points in favour of Swiss Life Holding AG.

 Trajectory Similarity